 CAT4 Skills Practice to Score Higher

-Cognitive skills develop as we grow and however we break them down – the 9 from International School of Arizona or the 4 areas assessed in the CAT4 (GL Education) – exposing your child to as many different experiences and providing opportunities for them to practice is key.
+Cognitive skills develop as we grow and however we break them down (the 9 areas from International School of Arizona or the 4 areas assessed in the CAT4 from GL Education) exposing your child to as many different experiences and providing opportunities for them to practice is key.

 Cognitive skills and IQ test makers will adamantly state you should not revise for a cognitive skills test – so this implies CAT4 practice tests are out of the question – I disagree with this and believe our children our developing and practicing their cognitive skills as soon as they are born.
 If we provide deliberate cognitive skill practice which will focus on the four areas in the CAT4 then this is simply a way of providing the opportunity to develop.
 CAT4 practice involving actual question can even form a part of this and may even help in developing a child’s basic cognitive skills outside the area of skills assessment.